what is coaching?

 “I loved this workshop.
 I signed up because I had been thinking about putting cookbook together for a few years and could never get myself started on the project.
 Boy was I shocked at the progression of learning that occurred over the first 3 sessions!
 I had my book together by the 4th session.
 In two weeks, four sessions - I did it!”

 Location: Pixorium office

 Cost: $350 + the cost of the book (around $40 which you will pay directly to Shutterfly)

 Note: To be successful you must have time during the two weeks to work on the book between the sessions.
-There is also prework – largely recipe, photo and story gathering – to be done before the workshop.
+There is also prework – mostly photo and story gathering – to be done before the workshop.